XiuJC/Hackathon2-G14-2023/README.md

 These class includes Player, Dice, Stage, Move, Enemy, Boss and BossMove.

 Inheritance is used between some classes.
 Boss is inherited from Enemy and BossMove is inherited from Move.

+Stage is a the linked list we used that contains Wave structure that contains Boss class and Enemy class.